xevioso/xevioso.github.io/band/guitar/LadyBusDriver.md

 Up to Tbilisi or down to Santa Fe.

-She' could' be fly'ing out' to Fujian',
+She could be flying out to Fujian,

-Lady' Bus Dri'ver, say, what's' the plan'?
+Lady Bus Driver, say, what's the plan?

 Whoa'-oh'
 I tore our love apart